BrianHenryIE/bh-wc-rest-change-units/README.md

 Use different product weight units in the REST API than elsewhere in your WooCommerce store.

-Uses [PhpUnitsOfMeasure](https://github.com/PhpUnitsOfMeasure/php-units-of-measure) library for conversions.
+Uses [PhpUnitsOfMeasure](https://github.com/PhpUnitsOfMeasure/php-units-of-measure) library for conversions (which I believe uses [NIST's standards for unit conversions](https://www.nist.gov/pml/weights-and-measures/metric-si/unit-conversion)).

 ## Why?